SkepticMystic/graph-analysis/README.md

 #### Clustering Coefficient

-Gives the ratio of the number of _triagnles_ the `u` is a part of, to the number of triangles it possibly _could have_ been a part of:
+Gives the ratio of the number of _triangles_ the `u` is a part of, to the number of triangles it possibly _could have_ been a part of:

 ![image](https://user-images.githubusercontent.com/70717676/140610147-0a05201f-d9c7-4c0c-b423-6bbeeb81253b.png)